Mattsa9520/3512-Robot-Cirriculum/docs/intake-io-table.md

 Arm logic:
 ```
 # if !allowTeleopArm:
+if IsOperatorControlEnabled:
     if flywheelOn:
         if flywheelReady:
             armAutoDirection = Intake
         else:
             armAutoDirection = Idle
     else:
         # Do teleop arm
 ```

 Funnel logic: